glasses insurance tax-deductible

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

-Claiming the cost of glasses as extraordinary expenses
+Claiming glasses costs as extraordinary expenses

-Practical example: Calculation of reasonable burden
+Practical example: Calculation of the reasonable burden

 • Check whether your health insurance covers part of the costs, as only non-reimbursed amounts are deductible.